 - Incorporated Placement (with your current employer): These are very similar to ‘Short Placements’ and require you to work with a placement provider for the same amount of time (at least 120 hours).
 These are slightly different though, as you will work with one of your current employers who you might already have a part-time job with, so formalise this into a ‘Short Placement’.
 We will only start counting the ‘120 hours’ once the new arrangements are in place and your placement has been formally approved by your module team.

 - Placement Alliance: These are quite rare, but you’ll know one when you see one as they replace 3 of your modules to free up enough time for you to do this.
-These are generally much bigger work experience modules and are worth up-to 60 credits, rather than 20 credits like most modules.
-A lot of negotiation goes into these so they are the equivalent of 3 standard modules, which means you will learn or be challenged upon a much wider variety of learning, skills and awareness.
+These are generally much bigger work experience modules and are worth up to 60 credits, rather than 20 credits like most modules.
+A lot of negotiation goes into these so they are the equivalent of 3 standard modules, which means you will learn or be challenged upon a much wider variety of learning, skills, and awareness.

 - Enterprise Residency: During an Enterprise Residency-type placement, you will work in groups or individually in a work experience that is much more enterprising or entrepreneurial in nature and culminate in one of the most unique learning experiences at Sheffield Hallam.
 You will take on a project to develop either a product or service related to your course and you will be supervised by a named coach throughout the process.
 These usually take place in the Hallam i-Lab, which is one of the reasons we call them a residency as well as being supervised by our resident experts.

-As all courses, students experiences and career prospects are different, we need to design work experiences which are flexible and responsive.
+As all courses, students' experiences and career prospects are different, we need to design work experiences that are flexible and responsive.
 That means it is often difficult to put all the specific requirements for your work experience options in one place as you may have several options open to you, but you can find out more on your course or module blackboard site or by talking to your Academic Adviser or course leader.

 3. They don’t always have to be subject-specific; it’s about developing transferable skills

-Most short work experience modules at Sheffield Hallam don’t have specific requirements that require you to work in a role that directly relates to the module or your degree as a whole; it’s about whether or not the experience will help you develop transferable skills, help you gain a real world context and meet the module learning outcomes.
-For example, if you’re studying politics, we won’t ask you to become a Member of Parliament or form your own pressure group; you’re much more likely to see learning outcomes that challenge you to develop a real world understanding of something within the module content, which is where you will need to think creatively and really look for the potential value you might get out of every experience available to you.
+Most short work experience modules at Sheffield Hallam don’t have specific requirements that require you to work in a role that directly relates to the module or your degree as a whole; it’s about whether the experience will help you develop transferable skills, help you gain a real-world context and meet the module learning outcomes.
+For example, if you’re studying politics, we won’t ask you to become a Member of Parliament or form your own pressure group; you’re much more likely to see learning outcomes that challenge you to develop a real-world understanding of something within the module content, which is where you will need to think creatively and really look for the potential value you might get out of every experience available to you.
 Your specific learning outcomes can be found on your module blackboard site and someone from the module team can provide a useful sense check too.

 5. Some modules have options for doing this internationally